matthirten13/bannasch-dog-genetics-lab-beta/research/index.md

 ---

 # {% include icon.html icon="fa-solid fa-microscope" %}Research
 List of all research involving Dr. Danika Bannasch.
+We study variants leading to disease in many species and look at the impactof LINE-1 retrotransposons on cancer development.

 {% include section.html %}